yuanqing-wang/eng110/W3D1/essay1.md

 Finally, you’ll make connections between the various articles that you analyze.
 In what ways are your various sources similar or different?

 ## Format
-In this essay, you’re describing a series of articles.
+In this essay, you’re describing a piece of writing (articles, social media postings, commercials, political campaigns, etc.).
 Instead of making an argument, as school essays often do, you’re exploring your sources from a rhetorical perspective.
 The essay should include:

 A general introduction, that tells the reader what your subject is Rhetorical analyses of four sources